Glenwood Springs, Colorado: Transportation

-Amtrak and other rail
+Railroad

+The Union Pacific Railroad provides freight service.
+BNSF also has trackage rights on this line, with several trains of both companies passing through daily.

 Amtrak's California Zephyr, operating daily in both directions between Chicago and Emeryville, California, serves Glenwood Springs, the second busiest station in Colorado, behind only Denver's Union Station.
 The first commercially successful dome cars were built for the Zephyr family, inspired by Glenwood Canyon.

 Starting in August 2021, the Canada-based luxury rail excursion company Rocky Mountaineer has provided direct passenger rail service between Moab, Utah and Denver, Colorado (with an overnight stop in Glenwood Springs, Colorado) on its Rockies to the Red Rocks route.

 The local transportation authority is Roaring Fork Transportation Authority (RFTA, pronounced "rafta").
 RFTA retains ownership of the land previously used for rail traffic to Aspen, a source of occasional consternation in balancing development needs.
 Proposals to introduce light rail to the valley remain unrealized but were not found economically feasible.
 VelociRFTA service described below currently serves that role, but RFTA remains committed to realizing the light-rail vision.